Maghnie/tutorials.Getting-Started/README.md

 ### Data Model Guidelines

-Although the each data entity within your context will vary according to your use case, the common structure within each data entity should be standardized order to promote reuse.
+Although each data entity within your context will vary according to your use case, the common structure within each data entity should be standardized to promote reuse.
 The full Smart Data model guidelines can be found [here](https://smartdatamodels.org/).
 This tutorial demonstrates the usage of the following recommendations:

 #### All terms are defined in American English